 Yes, our firm or our financial professionals currently have legal or disciplinary history to disclose.
-These events are disclosed in either our Form ADV or the specific individual's Form U4.
-These documents can be found by going to Investor.gov/CRS.
+Visit lnvestor.gov/CRS for a free and simple research tool.

-• As a financial professional, do you have any disciplinary history?
+As a financial professional, do you have any disciplinary history?
 For what type of conduct?